matteosistisette/jquery-ui-memory-game/README.md

 - **`rebuild`**: whether to completely rebuild the widget from scratch.
 If set to true, it will be equivalent to destroying and re-creating the widget.
 You shouldn't ever need this unless you have manipulated the `options.cards` array in-place.

+Typically you may want to call `reset` (probably with animation and shuffling) when the user finishes the game, which you can do from inside the `onPairDisclosed` callback if the `finished` property is true.

+See an example here: